-I know half the country is blanketed with snow still but here in the Pacific Northwest it’s been downright glorious and unusually warm.
-The daffodils and tulips are poking out of the ground and we all want to scream at them, “Wait!
+I know half the country is blanketed with snow still but here in the Pacific Northwest, early buds are peeking defiantly out of the cold, frozen ground.
+And we ought to scream at them, “Wait!
 Not yet!
 It’s too soon!”
-Not because we don’t welcome the sun and 60 degree weather but because we are afraid the frost season isn’t over and this warm spell is some sort of cosmic trickery.
+Not because we don’t welcome the sun and 60 degree weather but because we are afraid the frost season isn’t over and any current warm spell is some sort of cosmic trickery.

 But I will take this opportunity to revel in some of my favorite books of the time and opine about which springtime titles merit being called some of the BEST in “seasonal transition literature.”
 A couple are pulled from my general Top Ten Springtime Book list.